 During a no-scalpel vasectomy, the urologist manually feels for the vas deferens through the scrotum and then holds the vas deferens in place with a clamp.
 From there, a small hole is made in the skin, allowing the urologist to cut the vas deferens, sear or tie the ends, and put it back in the scrotum.

 After the procedure, you need to rest for several days and may have some mild pain.
 Over-the-counter pain relievers, an ice pack and supportive undergarments, can help during recovery.
 Always follow your doctor’s instructions.

-- Many men can return to work the day after a vasectomy and are fully healed within about a week.
+- Many people can return to work the day after a vasectomy and are fully healed within about a week.
 Contact your doctor if you have severe pain or swelling after a vasectomy, which may be a sign of infection.

-- Most men can return to sexual activity within a week.
+- Most people can return to sexual activity within a week.
 Keep in mind, it can take up to three months for sperm to completely clear out of the semen.
 You need to follow up with your urologist for regular semen analyses and use a back-up form of birth control until you get the okay from your doctor.

 Do not have unprotected intercourse after your vasectomy until your doctor has determined that there is no more sperm in your ejaculate.